 A second test can be ordered after a 30 day wait period.
 The second test will be a different test version.
 If the applicant fails the second test, they must wait 30 days before trying again.
 All other rules on application processing remain the same.
 Applicants will only be advised that they passed or failed and the score they received on the test(s) in a written confirmation letter sent by mail.
 (Actual tests taken will not be returned to the applicant).
+A second $30.00 fee is charged for test two.

 At this point you have two choices: